| | |

 “I don’t know,” the man says in a doubtful tone, “the season is about half over.”

-When I arrived in Nome, AK Richard picked me up from the airport and took me to the little visitor center on Front Street.
-Right across from where the Iditarod Trail Sled Dog Race ends each year.
+When I arrived in Nome, AK, Richard picked me up from the airport and took me to the little Nome Visitor Center on Front Street, right across from where the Iditarod Trail Sled Dog Race ends each year.
+The Nome Visitor Center is a great place to start your visit and learn about local attractions.

 Explore gold panning tours with AKAU Alaska Gold Adventure